contra/contra-interview-assessment/README.md

 ## Introduction

 Welcome to the next step of Contra's engineering interview process!
 You'll be asked to complete a code assessment in the stack we use internally at Contra: Node.JS, TypeScript, React, GraphQL, and PostgreSQL.
-We've configured sensible repository defaults so you can spend your time writing actual code, not configuration.
+We've configured sensible repository defaults and boilerplate Frontend and Backend projects, so you can spend your time writing actual code, not configuration.

-We know not everyone has experience with our core stack &mdash; that's okay! **The goal of this exercise is to assess your ability to learn, and make good software design decisions along the way.** To be respectful of your time, this assessment is designed to be completed in under 8 hours and has no deadlines or due dates.
+We know not everyone has experience with our core stack &mdash; that's okay! **The goal of this exercise is to assess your ability to learn, and make good software design decisions along the way.** To be respectful of your time, this assessment is designed to be completed in under 4 hours and has no deadlines or due dates.

 If you have any questions, reach out to [Joseph](mailto:joseph@contra.com) -- he is very helpful 😉.

-## Choose your own technical assessment
+## Choose your own adventure

-We have split our technical assessment into a backend assessment and frontend assessment.
-You have the choice on which assessment you would like to complete.
-We recommend choosing the assessment that you have the most comfort in and will best showcase your skills.
+We have split our technical assessment into a backend assessment and frontend assessment -- you are free to choose which one you'd like to complete.
+While everyone we hire is full-stack, we want every candidate to play to their strengths and past experiences -- we recommend choosing the assessment at which you'll be the most successful.
+Show us what you've got!

 Within the backend and frontend folder you will find a `README.md` that outlines the technical assessment, criteria and setup steps.